Structural Engineering Calculation Software | Since 1982

 Given that the governing bodies have mixed and matched adoptions of IBC editions and referenced design standard editions (specifically ASCE 7), our scheduling for the rollout of code support must adapt, as you have had to.
 Our intent is to implement future design standards as soon as possible after they are released so that none of us get in a pinch when a governing body adopts a new code much more quickly than it was done in the past.

-UPCOMING CHANGES FOR SELECTION OF EDITIONS AND STANDARDS
+CHANGES IN THE SELECTION OF EDITIONS AND STANDARDS

-Finally, we are planning to decouple the selection of ASCE 7 edition from the selection of IBC edition.
+Finally, we’ve decoupled the selection of ASCE 7 edition from the selection of IBC edition.
 Historically, ASCE 7 edition was inferred through the selection of an IBC edition, as suggested in the screen capture below.

-But to add flexibility, and to accommodate jurisdictions that select a different ASCE 7 edition than the one referenced in their selected IBC edition, we plan to introduce the following control for the independent selection of ASCE 7 edition (noting that ASCE edition is not mentioned in the IBC selection).
+But to add flexibility, and to accommodate jurisdictions that select a different ASCE 7 edition than the one referenced in their selected IBC edition, we introduced the following control for the independent selection of ASCE 7 edition (noting that ASCE edition is not mentioned in the IBC selection).